wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/advanced-scenarios-guidance/includes/6-use-cloud-app-security-rest-api.md

 In Contoso, for example, you have a mobile app that administrators use to make common changes to security settings in Azure and Microsoft 365 from any location.
 You’d like to be able to display alerts from Cloud App Security in this application.

-Here, you’ll learn how to access and change security data and settings by using the MCAS REST API.
+Here, you’ll learn how to access and change security data and settings by using the Microsoft Cloud App Security REST API.

-## What is the MCAS REST API?
+## What is the Microsoft Cloud App Security REST API?

 An Application Programming Interface (API) is a set of objects and methods that a developer can call from code to access and interact with a piece of software.
 Representational State Transfer (REST) APIs are interfaces that conform to a set of common requirements that make them easy to call over the internet.
 Web services often publish their methods and properties as REST APIs.